Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: Modulated Symmetry

 When the group extension splits, the total symmetry group $G=G_{\text{int}}\rtimes G_{\text{sp}}$ becomes a semidirect product of internal and spatial symmetry, which is specified by the action of the spatial symmetry on the internal symmetry \ie \rho:\ G_{\text{sp}}\rightarrow \text{Aut}(G_{\text{int}})\,. \fe If this action is non-trivial, the internal symmetry necessarily acts non-uniformly in space and hence are called \textit{modulated symmetries} \cite{Pace:2024tgk}.

 We will focus on modulated symmetries on a one-dimensional lattice.
-In this case, the maximally possible space group is given by $D_\infty=\mathbb{Z}\rtimes\mathbb{Z}_2$, which is generated by the $\mathbb{Z}$ lattice translation and the $\mathbb{Z}_2$ reflection.
-We will pick the convention that the translation generator $T$ sends site $n+1$ to site $n$, while the reflection generator $R$ reflects around site $0$.
-These generators satisfy \ie R^2=1~,\quad R\, T R = T^{-1}\,. \fe
+We will discuss two types of spatial symmetries:~the $\mathbb{Z}$ lattice translation and the $\mathbb{Z}_2^R$ reflection.
+We pick the convention that the translation generator $T$ sends site $n+1$ to site $n$, while the reflection generator $R$ reflects around site $0$.